baudneo/cync-lan/README.md

 sudo socat -d -d -lf /dev/stdout -x -v 2> dump.txt ssl-l:23779,reuseaddr,fork,cert=certs/server.pem,verify=0 openssl:35.196.85.236:23779,verify=0
 ```

-The TCP data will be streamed to `dump.txt` where you can observe the back-and-forth messaging.
-You may need to modify the different CONSTS in the `cync-lan.py` file to match the device's communication.
+in `dump.txt` you will see the back-and-forth communication between the device and the cloud server. ">" is device to server, "<" is server to device.

 Also make sure to check that your DNS re-route is actually routing to your local network.
 You can check by using `dig`: